Quasi-Random profinite groups: Complex representations of profinite groups

-The following proposition is a standard fact in the context of the Galois representation, however for the sake of completeness we will prove it. \begin{proposition} Let $G$ be a profinite group, and assume $\rho:G\longrightarrow \GL_m(\mathbb{C})$ is a continuous representation.
-Then the kernel of $\rho$ is an open subgroup, hence ${\mathrm{Im}}(\rho)$ is a finite subgroup of $\GL_m(\mathbb{C})$. \end{proposition} \begin{proof}[\bf Proof:] First, we show that there exists a neighborhood of the identity element in $\GL_m(\CC)$ that does not contain any subgroup other than the trivial subgroup.
-Let
+The following proposition is a standard fact in the context of the Galois representation, however for the sake of completeness we will prove it. \begin{proposition} Let $G$ be a profinite group, and assume $\rho:G\rightarrow \GL_m(\mathbb{C})$ is a continuous representation.
+Then the kernel of $\rho$ is an open subgroup, hence ${\mathrm{Im}}(\rho)$ is a finite subgroup of $\GL_m(\mathbb{C})$. \end{proposition} \begin{proof} It is well-known (see \cite{helgason}, ch.II, B.5) that there exists an open neighborhood of identity $U \subseteq \GL_{m}(\CC)$ which does not contain any non-trivial subgroup.
+Then $V:=\rho^{-1}(U)$ is an open subset of $G$ containing the identity.
+From the properties of profinite groups, we know that $V$ contains an open subgroup, say $H$.
+This implies that $\rho(H)=1$ and hence $H\leq \ker\rho$.
+Therefore $\ker\rho$ is open, thus ${\mathrm{Im}}(\rho)$ is finite. \end{proof} We can now specialize this to $\SL_k(\ZZ_p)$.
+A similar result also holds for the symplectic group $\Sp_{2k}(\ZZ_p)$.